MoA: Heterogeneous Mixture of Adapters for Parameter-Efficient Fine-Tuning of Large Language Models: Experiments

 \subsection{Experiment Settings}

-All experiments use the LLaMA-3.1 8B model \citep{grattafiori2024llama3}.
-To ensure fair comparisons, we apply identical configurations to all LoRA-based methods: LoRA is inserted into four weight matrices in the self-attention module ($W_q$, $W_k$, $W_v$, $W_o$) and one in the FFN module ($W_{\text{up}}$), with rank 8 and alpha 8.
-For all MoE-LoRA baselines, we set the number of experts to 8.
-For the original LoRA baseline, we increase the rank to 16 to match the number of trainable parameters across methods.
+Our experiments use the LLaMA3.1-8B model \citep{grattafiori2024llama3}, Qwen3-8B model, and the larger Qwen3-14B model \cite{yang2025qwen3}.
+To ensure fair comparisons, we apply identical configurations to all LoRA-based methods: LoRA is inserted into four weight matrices in the self-attention module ($W_q$, $W_k$, $W_v$, $W_o$) and one in the FFN module ($W_{\text{down}}$).
+For our MoA methods and all MoE-LoRA baselines, we set the number of experts to 8, with both the rank and alpha fixed at 8.
+To ensure a fair comparison with our MoA methods, we adjust the ranks of LoRA, FlyLoRA, and DenseLoRA to 16, 32, and 256, respectively, to maintain an equivalent number of trainable parameters.
 MoA integrates 7 heterogeneous experts, including five LoRA modules, parallel adapters in the FFN layer, and a zero-initialized prompt-tuning module.
 The bottleneck dimension of the parallel adapter is set to 16, and the prompt length to 10.
 We use the AdamW optimizer with a learning rate of 6e-3.
 For commonsense reasoning, input sequences are truncated to 200 tokens; for mathematical reasoning, to 300 tokens.
-All models are trained with a batch size of 32 on 2×A6000 GPUs.
+All models are trained on A6000-48G GPUs.

+The experimental results on Qwen3-8B and the larger Qwen3-14B are given in the appendix~\ref{appendix:qwen3_results}.